Kubernetes

 app: axonserver-1

-The above service definition also includes an internal port for Axon Server to communicate with other Axon Servers.
+The above service definition also includes an internal port for Axon Server and properties related to networking to communicate with other Axon Servers.
 While not strictly necessary now, this is useful for if you later decide to use a multi-node setup.

 Now, we can create the network services: